Joshua Tauberer: Policy and activism

 Tauberer has occasionally used these technical tools and others to advise policy, including publication of uses of GovTrack by Congressional IP addresses and FOIA requests regarding the DC government's open data administration.

 Career

 Tauberer is the president of Civic Impulse, LLC, a consultant to GovReady PBC, and a senior technologist at LARSA, Inc.

 He serves as a member of the D.C. government's Open Government Advisory Group and the Congressional Data Coalition, is the author of Open Government Data: the Book, and co-organized the now defunct yearly Open Data Day DC conference.
 Among his notable writings are "So You Want to Reform Democracy" and "How to Run a Successful Hackathon."

-Tauberer holds a Doctorate in Linguistics from the University of Pennsylvania.
-He earned a Bachelor of Arts degree, majoring in psychology, from Princeton University in 2004, and attended Plainview-Old Bethpage John F. Kennedy High School in Plainview, New York.